-The access points were configured for each standard IEEE 802.11 b, g with typical nominal transfer rates (1, 2, 5.5 and 11 Mbps for IEEE 802.11 b; 6, 9, 12, 18, 24, 36, 48, 54 Mbps for IEEE 802.11 g).
+The access points were configured for each standard IEEE 802.11 a, g with typical nominal transfer rates (6, 9, 12, 18, 24, 36, 48, 54 Mbps).
 For each standard, measurements were made for every fixed transfer rate.
-In this way, data were obtained for comparison of the laboratory performance of the links, measured namely at OSI levels 1 (physical layer), 4 (transport layer) and 7 (application layer) using the setup of Fig. 2.
+In this way, data were obtained for comparison of the laboratory performance of the links, measured namely at OSI levels 1 (physical layer), 4 (transport layer) and 7 (application layer) using the setup of Fig. 1.
 In each experiment type, for each standard and every nominal fixed transfer rate, an average TCP throughput was determined from several experiments.
 This value was used as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.

-At OSI level 1, noise levels (N, in dBm) and signal to noise ratios (SNR, in dB) were monitored and typical values are shown in Fig. 3 and Fig. 4 for WPA2 and open links, respectively.
+At OSI level 1, noise levels (N, in dBm) and signal to noise ratios (SNR, in dB) were monitored and typical values are shown in Fig. 2 and Fig. 3 for WPA2 and open links, respectively.

 The main average TCP and UDP results are summarized in Table I, both for WPA2 and open links.
-In Fig. 5 polynomial fits were made to the 802.11b, g TCP throughput data for WPA2 links, where R^2 is the coefficient of determination.
-It was found that the best TCP throughputs are for 802.11 g.
-A fairly good agreement was found for the 802.11 b, g data both for WPA2 and open links.
-In Figs. 6-7, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
-It was found that, on average, the best jitter performances are for 802.11 g both for WPA2 (2.4 +-0.1 ms) and open links (1.2 + 0.1 ms).
-On average, both for 802.11 b and 802.11g, the best jitter performances were found for open links.
-Concerning percentage datagram loss data (1.4 % on average) no significant sensitivities were found, within the experimental errors, either to standard or link type.
+In Fig. 4 polynomial fits were made to the 802.11a, g TCP throughput data for WPA2 links, where R2 is the coefficient of determination.
+It was found that, on average, the best TCP throughputs are for 802.11 a.
+A fairly good agreement was found for the 802.11 a, g data both for WPA2 and open links.
+In Figs. 5-6, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
+It was found that, on average, the best jitter performances are for 802.11 g both for WPA2 (2.6 +- 0.3 ms) and open links (2.3 +- 0.1 ms).
+On average, for 802.11g, the best jitter performances were for open links.
+On average, for 802.11a, jitter performances did not show significantly sensitive, within the experimental errors, to WPA2.
+Concerning percentage datagram loss data (1.1 % on average) no significant sensitivities were found, within the experimental errors, either to standard or link type.

-At OSI level 7 we measured FTP transfer rates versus nominal transfer rates configured in the access points for the IEEE 802.11b, g standards.
-Every measurement was the average for a single FTP transfer, using a binary file size of 100 Mbytes.
-The average results thus obtained are summarized in Table 1, both for WPA2 and open links.
-In Fig. 8 polynomial fits are shown to 802.11 b, g data for WPA2 links.
-It was found that, for each link type, the best FTP performances were for 802.11g.
-A fairly good agreement was found for the 802.11 b, g data both for WPA2 and open links.
+At OSI level 7 we measured FTP transfer rates versus nominal transfer rates configured in the access points for the IEEE 802.11a, g standards.
+The result for every measurement was an average of several experiments involving a single FTP transfer of a binary file with a size of 100 Mbytes.
+The average results thus obtained are summarized in Table I, both for WPA2 and open links.
+In Fig. 7 polynomial fits are shown to 802.11 a, g data for WPA2 links.
+It was found that, for each link type, the best FTP performances were for 802.11a.
+A fairly good agreement was found for the 802.11 a, g data both for WPA2 and open links.
 These results show the same trends found for TCP throughput.

-Generally, except for jitter, the results measured for WPA2 links were found to agree, within the experimental errors, with corresponding data obtained for open links.
+Generally, except for jitter and 802.11g, the results measured for WPA2 links were found to agree, within the experimental errors, with corresponding data obtained for open links.